+- Allergic reactions.
+DUPIXENT can cause allergic reactions that can sometimes be severe.
+Stop using DUPIXENT and tell your healthcare provider or get emergency help right away if you get any of the following signs or symptoms:

+- breathing problems or wheezing

+swelling of the face, lips, mouth,

+fainting, dizziness, feeling lightheaded

+- fast pulse

+fever

+hives

+joint pain

+skin rash

-- o nausea or vomiting - swollen lymph nodes o cramps in your stomach-area • Eye problems.
+- o general ill feeling o itching o cramps in your stomach-area

+- swollen lymph nodes

+nausea or vomiting

+- Eye problems.
 Tell your healthcare provider if you have any new or worsening eye problems, including eye pain or changes in vision, such as blurred vision.
-Your healthcare provider may send you to an ophthalmologist for an eye exam if needed. - Inflammation of your blood vessels.
+Your healthcare provider may send you to an ophthalmologist for an eye exam if needed.

+- Inflammation of your blood vessels.
 Rarely, this can happen in people with asthma who receive DUPIXENT.
 This may happen in people who also take a steroid medicine by mouth that is being stopped or the dose is being lowered.
 It is not known whether this is caused by DUPIXENT.
-Tell your healthcare provider right away if you have: - o rash o fever
+Tell your healthcare provider right away if you have:

-- o chest pain
+- o rash o chest pain

-- worsening shortness of breath

-- o a feeling of pins and needles or numbness of your arms or legs
+- o worsening shortness of breath o a feeling of pins and needles or numbness of your arms or legs

-- o persistent fever - Joint aches and pain.
+- persistent fever

+- Joint aches and pain.
 Joint aches and pain can happen in people who use DUPIXENT.
-Some people have had trouble walking or moving due to their joint symptoms, and in some cases needed to be hospitalized.
-Tell your healthcare provider about any new or worsening joint symptoms.
+Some people have had trouble walking or

+moving due to their joint symptoms, and in some cases needed to be hospitalized.
+Tell your healthcare provider about any new or

+worsening joint symptoms.
 Your healthcare provider may stop DUPIXENT if you develop joint symptoms.